5 Possible Reasons Your Oven Isn’t Working (With Fixes)

 #1 The Range Burner Is Not Heating

-Luckily, fixing this issue is very simple.
-You’ll just need to:
+Luckily, fixing worn-out burners is very simple.
+You’ll need to:

-1. Identify which burner is faulty and remove this burner from the oven.
-To do it, you’ll need to unplug it from the burner socket.
-Then, take a burner that you know is functioning properly and plug it into this slot.
+1. Identify which burner is faulty and remove it from the oven.
+To remove the burner, you’ll need to unplug it from the burner socket.
+Then, plug a burner that you know is functioning properly into the slot.

 2. Try to light the oven again.
-If the working burner heats up, then you know the problem is the burner you have removed.
-In this case, you need to replace it.
+If the working burner heats up, you know the problem is the burner you removed.

-3. If the burner that is supposed to be working still doesn’t heat up, the problem is related to the switch or the socket.
-In this case, you should take a look at the socket.
-If it looks damaged, you may need to replace it.
+3. If the burner that is supposed to be working still doesn’t heat up, the problem is related to the switch or the socket, in which case, you should look closely at the socket.

-4. If you replace the socket and the burner and the oven still will not light, and the problem is the ignite switch.
-In this case, you will need to replace the switch to get the oven working again.
+4. If you replace the socket and the burner and the oven still will not light, the problem is likely with the ignite switch, in which case, replacing the part is your best bet.

 If you don’t feel comfortable replacing the burner, socket, or ignite switch, I recommend calling a professional.